lunjon/blast/README.md

 TODO.

-#### Blast file
+#### Spec file

-Blast needs a *blast file* that defines what requests to send.
+Blast needs a *spec file* that defines which requests to send.
-The specfile is written in YAML and can be specified using `--spec-file` flag.
+The specfile is written in YAML and can be specified using `--specfile` flag.
 If not specified it looks for a `blast.y[a]ml` in the current working directory.

 In this file you'll define the requests to send and other options.